How Fat Loss Foodies Handle Holidays: 5 Tips for a Lean Thanksgiving

 2. Remember that fat loss isn't JUST about calories in vs. calories out.

-Yes, you need a caloric deficit to lose fat, but you also need a balanced hormonal state.
+Yes, you need a caloric deficit to lose fat, but you also need a balanced metabolism.
 If you've been on a low-calorie, low-carb diet for as long as you can remember, you may have noticed your fat loss results have plateaued.
 When you consume fewer calories for an extended period of time, the metabolism compensates by slowing down.

 Doing a large re-feed - or "Treat Meal" as we call it here at FLF - won't turn you into a bodybuilder overnight, but it will help prevent the metabolic slowdown that comes from eating a low-calorie or low-carb diet for too long.
 Yes, you read that right: if you’ve been on the diet train for weeks, months, etc., a bump of calories - especially from carbs - may be exactly what your body needs!